-The devil is in the detail.
-Overbeat the eggs and the omelette will be heavy; add too much butter and it will wrinkle; use too thin a pan and it will scorch; cook too long and it will be rubbery.
-The end result should be "baveuse", as the French say - still runny in the middle.
+What you learn: The devil is in the detail.
+Overbeat the eggs and the omelet will be heavy; add too much butter and it will wrinkle; use too thin a pan and it will scorch; cook too long and it will be rubbery.
+The end result should be 'baveuse', as the French say - still runny in the middle.

 3 free-range eggs

 2 tsp butter, plus extra butter for serving